-- Students who are registered with the Center on Disabilitymust inform the Program Director if accommodations are required. - Additional conditions for acceptance into the program include: - Documentation of a complete physical examination (health form), including required laboratory tests (TB test, proof of immunity).
+- The MLT program requires participation in clinical education.
+Clinical affiliates of the MLT program require evidence of a negative drug screening test in order for a student to participate in the clinical education part of the MLT program at their facility.
+Therefore, any student with a positive drug screening test cannot be admitted into the MLT program.
+The College, in its admissions process, will consider information regarding criminal convictions and/or crimes of moral turpitude.
+Admission is conditional pending receipt and evaluation of a Pennsylvania State Police and F.B.I. criminal background check, child abuse check and drug screening test. - o Additional conditions for acceptance into the program include: - Documentation of a complete physical examination (health form), including required laboratory tests (TB test, proof of immunity).
 All health information is kept confidential. - Documentation of up to date immunizations prior to clinical assignment.
-Additional immunizations (e.g., influenza) and antibody titers may be necessary. - Documentation of current health insurance coverage, which must be maintained throughout the Program. - Attendance at scheduled Program orientation prior to entry. - · Purchase of MLT student uniform.
+Additional immunizations (e.g., influenza) and antibody titers may be necessary. - Documentation of current health insurance coverage, which must be maintained throughout the Program. - Attendance at scheduled Program orientation prior to entry. - Purchase of MLT student uniform